 Ah, the humble coconut tree.
 Having originated somewhere in Indonesia or Malaysia (we think), coconut palms are the VIPs of trees in the tropics.
 Their long and storied history in this region dates back thousands of years, but only of late has the west caught on to just how precious to our health the coconut truly is.

 Growing up to 80 feet in height, coconut palms are definitely not the tallest trees in the forest, but they’re certainly not the smallest either.
 Their swollen base tapers quickly off to a slender, ringed trunk that’s prone to swaying in the wind — particularly given its huge mane of feather-like leaves and heavy, hardy seeds.

-Coconut palms grow like weeds in their homeland of Southeast Asia, as they do in the tropics across the globe.
+The coconut palm (cocos nucifera scientific name) grows like weeds in its homeland of Southeast Asia, as they do in the tropics across the globe.
 But getting them to grow in cooler climates is significantly more challenging.

 In this article, we take a look at how to plant, grow, and care for your coconut tree — even outside of the tropics.

 Coconut palms tend to symbolize vacations and holidays, so it’s not surprising that many people want to recreate that feeling in their own garden.

 - Selecting your coconut tree

 - Step-by-step guide to planting a coconut tree

 - How to treat pests and diseases of the coconut palm

 - Tips for growing your coconut palm in the cold